Production Sound Equipment for Film

 The nature of the content we are shooting & workflow determines a lot about what kind of gear package will be needed.
 While a sit down interview may need a relatively small equipment package, as the number of talent on screen and cameras increase, so do the requirements from the sound department.

-How many on-camera talent will there be with dialog?
+How many talent will be on camera at once with dialog?

 The number of people on camera with dialog helps determine the number of wireless lavaliers and booms needed for your shoot.
 What this means for equipment may vary depending on the content type, from narrative to commercials, reality TV, and more.
 For a multi person sit down interview, generally speaking best practice is a boom mic & lav mic per person.
 With different content types where multiple booms isn’t realistic we can still capture quality sound with lavs alone.
 For some content types, the addition of plant mics or a dedicated boom operator may be necessary as well like in the case of narratives, some commercial content, or comedy specials.

-How many & what model cameras will we be working with?
+How many and what model cameras will we be filming with?

 Knowing the number of cameras & what model will help determine how many timecode boxes & cameras will need to be fed a mix.
 It also lets me know what types of cabling I will need to interface with each camera.
 While rental houses should include the breakouts for each camera, often they do not come with the necessary accessories.
-Therefore I stock custom cabling for Arri & RED cameras that require proprietary connectors.
+Therefore I stock custom cabling to support a wide range of cameras including Arri, RED, Sony, Canon, Blackmagic Designs, Panasonic, and more so we are ready to go no matter what camera we end up with on set.

 Timecode has become a mainstay of professional video production, and for good reason, it saves a lot of time and money in post-production by speeding up the workflow.
 To ensure the separately recorded sound and one or more cameras stay in sync with one another timecode boxes get attached to each camera.
 This common timestamp is then recorded as metadata to every video file & audio file.
 Even if shooting with cameras that don’t take timecode natively, it can still be implemented with the use of a smart timecode slate or by recording linear timecode to an audio channel and decoding it in post.
 Here is an explanation of audio timecode workflow.

-Are we rolling continuous takes for longer than 30 minutes?
-Do we need Genlock & Wordclock?
+Are we rolling takes longer than 30 minutes?
+Do we need genlock sync?

 For productions that require continuous takes longer then 30 minutes (i.e. Reality TV, Comedy Specials, Documentary, etc), the use of genlock & wordclock in addition to timecode is highly recommended.
-While timecode is only metadata, genlock clocks the cameras’ sensors to prevent them from drifting apart once recording.
-Like Genlock, wordclock is used to clock audio equipment at the sample rate lavel (Though by the nature of the clocking required for audio recorders drift is far less likely than cameras).
+Timecode is only metadata, but genlock clocks the cameras’ sensors at the frame rate level to prevent them from drifting apart once recording and hang small clocking differences stack as clips get longer.
+Like Genlock, wordclock is used to clock audio equipment at the sample rate lavel.
 It’s not unheard of to have 2-5 seconds of drift between cameras by the end of a take longer than an hour, while the beginning might be perfectly in sync.

 Do you need a timecode smart slate?

-Do you need wireless IFB Headsets for clients, producers, directors, or reporters?
+Do you need wireless IFB headsets for clients, directors, reporters, or other crew to listen in on?

 How many people on your production will need to listen in?

 Virtual productions & remote clients, producers, interviewers, etc has become more and more commonplace.
-Is there anyone on who will be remote who will need to listen in as if they were on an IFB?
+Is there anyone on who will be remote who will need to listen in as if they were on set with an IFB headset?
 Is there a video feed too or just audio?
 To get audio reliably into a computer a USB interface is usually the best method.
 While many cameras and capture cards are capable of passing audio downstream, it’s fairly common to run into issues that way too so I highly recommend using an USB audio interface.
+This can also be incredibly useful for remote voiceover recording.

-What kind of locations will we be filming in & foot print can we have?
+What kind of locations are we filming in and what kind of footprint can we have?

 Are there more than one location in a day?
 What is the filming location like?
 What kind of access to space do we have?
 Is it cart accessible?
 What kind of footprint can we have on location?
 Is there a place to stage equipment?
 The answers to these questions are invaluable information when planning the logistics of getting gear in and out of locations and traveling from location to location.
 Poor accessibility makes for a much slower moving crew, and should be factored if you intend to shoot at multiple locations.

-Now matter what the production requires; I can customize a sound recording equipment package to suit your project’s needs.
+Now matter what the production requires; contact me to customize a sound recording equipment package to suit your project’s specific needs.

 Let’s work together to figure out an equipment package that makes sense for your production meeting the needs and requirements of your production’s unique content.